-What is Projectile Motion? – Types, Derivation, Formulae 2023
+What is Projectile Motion? – Types, Derivation, Formulae 2024

 Before we delve into the topic, let us first find out what a Projectile is.
 It is an object that has been thrown into space, on which gravity acts as an opposing force.
 Moreover, you should also remember that there are other forces acting on the projectile, but they are very minimal.
-And the acting of different forces as well as the magnitude of gravitational forces depends on the path taken by the Projectile, which is defined as a trajectory.
-For instance, when a ball is thrown into the air, it will follow a specified trajectory and will fall down after a certain point.
+The acting of different forces as well as the magnitude of gravitational forces depends on the path taken by the Projectile, which is defined as a trajectory.
+For instance, when a ball is thrown into the air, it will follow a specified trajectory and will fall after a certain point.
 Because of the gravitational forces, this ball can be considered a projectile.

 What is a Projectile Motion?